Jmaasy/skill-trancker/README.md

-# Example
+# Skill Tracker
-An example greeter plugin
+An plugin that will no longer require you to manually track your stats via wise old man and/or crystalmathlabs